SiebenCorgie/spv-patcher/docs/projectdoc.typ

 = Motivation

-Vulkan as well as OpenCL, the two modern, open graphics and GPGPU APIs, can be programmed on the GPU using the SPIR-V format.
+Vulkan as well as OpenCL, two modern, open graphics and GPGPU APIs, can be programmed on the GPU using the SPIR-V format.
 SPIR-V acts as IR between the (high level) programming language (e.g. GLSL, SysCL, OpenCL C / C++) and the graphics driver @spir-overview.
 The SPIR-V programs must be completely defined before they are passed to the graphics driver.
 That is, no driver-side linking of program parts can be assumed.

 SPIR-V's standard includes linking capabilities, but these are not implemented in the high-level graphics frontends (both GLSL and HLSL) @offlinelinking.
 Furthermore, the planned system could not only link functions, but change whole parts of the program.